Mixed Feelings

 I’m 22 and graduating college.
 I know that Lord’s return can be any day now.
 Is it wrong that I feel conflicted about it?
 I want Him to return soon, but I also desire to have my own family and kids.
 What can I do so that I can remain strong in wanting Him more than family?

-As for something to keep you strong, remember this.
+But remember this.
 The Lord hasn’t spent the last 2000 years preparing a place for you just to have you be disappointed when you get there.
-I can guarantee you that when you leave this world, the one you’re going to will so far exceed your expectations that you won’t experience one second’s worth of regret.
+I can guarantee you that whenever you leave this world, the one you’re going to will so far exceed your expectations that you won’t experience one second’s worth of regret for anything you might have left undone here.